Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 • Hallucinations, paranoia, or anxiety

-• Impaired judgment and memory problems
+• Impaired judgment and problems remembering

 • Depression, confusion, or panic attacks